angdraug/packer-provisioner-apt/README.md

   [apt-secure(8)](https://manpages.debian.org/unstable/apt/apt-secure.8.en.html).

 - `cache_dir` - local APT cache directory.
 The default is `/var/cache/apt/archives`.
-The contents will be copied into the image under `/var/cache/apt/archives` before running `apt-get install`, and will be purged from the image with `apt-get clean` afterwards.
+The directory will be copied into the target under `/var/cache/apt/archives` before running `apt-get install`.
+After provisioning, the directory will be updated with packages from the target cache, and the target cache will be purged with `apt-get clean`.

 When building multiple images with the same or overlapping set of packages, you can pre-populate APT cache before running packer: